 Deadlocks in SQL Server

 SQL Server is adept at automatically detecting deadlocks and resolving them.
-When a deadlock occurs, SQL Server resolves the deadlock by automatically aborting one of the processes (this is also known as the "victim" process") and allowing the other process(s) to continue execution.
+When a deadlock occurs, SQL Server resolves it by automatically aborting one of the processes (this is also known as the "victim" process") and allowing the other process(s) to continue execution.

 The aborted transaction (i.e., the “victim” process) is then rolled back.
 Lastly, SQL Server and sends an appropriate error message to the user of the process that has been aborted.